Google Home

 Ask Home to create a dentist appointment at 10am tomorrow, and it’ll apologise for not being able to help you out.

 Worse still, it can’t even create a reminder for you.
-The best you can do is verbally add things to your shopping list, which get saved to the Google Keep app on your phone.
+The best you can do is verbally add things to your shopping list, which used to live in the Google Keep app but is now inside the Google Home app instead.
+If you want to send quick notes to the likes of Evernote, the only way to do it is via an IFTTT applet.

 Not only can the Amazon Echo create shopping lists, reminders and calendar entries (in Google Calendar, no less), it can even order things directly from Amazon for you.
-In the US, Home can now order products from Google Express stores like Costco and Walgrees, but this isn't a feature that's available in the UK (yet).
+In the US, Home can now order products from Google Express stores like Costco and Walgrees, but this isn't a feature that's available in the UK yet.

 At the very least, we’d expect Home to allow you to make or receive calls, and dictate messages - after all, Google Assistant on the Pixel can do just that - but those features are completely absent too.